McStasMcXtrace/McCode/Docker/README.md

 # On windows you will also need
 - To install Docker Desktop
 - To install Xming
+- Create the subfolder McXtrace-dockers and / or McStas-dockers  in your homedir
-- Set your user homedir among the docker shared folders
+- Set your user homedir/the above folder among the docker shared folders